Corelol12345/Corelol12345/README.md

 # 💫 About Me:
-🔭 I’m currently working as an information security Intern<br>🌱 I’m currently learning all the things related to cybersecurity<br>🎯 Goals: Get relevant certifications and learn more about this field
+🔭 I’m currently working as an information security Analyst <br>🌱 I’m currently learning all the things related to cybersecurity<br>🎯 Goals: Get relevant certifications and learn more about this field

 ## 🌐 Socials: